 Buying a Home

 Lower cost of living areas tend to have less people.
 This has been a freaking huge advantage for me!
 I can go into almost any restaurant and be seated in less than 30 minutes.
 Bye-Bye two hour wait times!
 The roads are less crowded as well.
 Unless there’s an accident, I can get to wherever I need to go in less than a half hour.
-Bye-Bye spending my life in traffic!
+No more spending my life in traffic!

 If you aren’t financially independent yet, you need to know what jobs are available in your cheaper destination of choice.
 Unfortunately, high cost of living areas tend to have the highest paying jobs.
 The median incomes in the cities with the most affordable houses are staggeringly low – it’s easy to see why houses are so cheap, no one in the town would be able to afford them otherwise!

 This doesn’t mean that geoarbitrage is unattainable though.
 There are a few things that you can do to make it work.
 First, you can find higher paying jobs in these areas if you have the right in-demand skills.
 Second, you can always work remotely.
 And third, sometimes taking a pay cut is worthwhile for the savings.
-I took a ten thousand dollar a year pay cut to move to Savannah, and I’m still able to save more money.
+I took a ten thousand dollar a year pay cut to move to Savannah, and I was still able to save more money.
 That’s pretty fantastic.

 I’ve been away from my family in Chicago for over ten years, and I miss them every day.
 I’d love to be able to go to all of my niece and nephew’s birthday parties, see them for the holidays, and just do everyday things with them.
 But I can’t, because I live too far away.

 But it’s also expensive!
 No matter how you look at it, moving long distance is going to cost you.
 Even if you pack your own stuff and use a U-Haul you’re looking at over $1000.
 Pods, storage, and moving companies cost even more.
-Then you have to pay all the fees of either buying or renting a new place.
-You have to pay security deposits, first/last month rents, and pet fees if you are renting; and closing costs and down payments if you are buying.
-Whatever way you look at it, a big move is expensive.
+Then you have to pay all the fees of either buying or renting a new place – and good luck finding one if you have pets!

-So is Geoarbitrage right for me?
+So is Geoarbitrage Right for You?

 Only you can decide whether geoarbitrage is right for you or not.
 It’s right for me, because I want to decrease my costs as much as possible in order to achieve financial independence, and I’ve been fortunate enough to find good jobs in the cheaper areas.
 It’s also right for me because roots aren’t that important to me.
 Your situation and your values may differ.
 But hopefully, after learning about the pros and cons of geoarbitrage, you can make the right decision for you.